renatolinsdigital/python-quickstart/README.md

 }
 ```

+After configuring this, you'll notice that Python's coding style guidelines are automatically applied.
+This includes maintaining a two-line distance between function definitions, adding spaces around operators, and after commas in function arguments, etc. These automated adjustments can save us a lot of time by eliminating the need to manually adhere to PEP 8.

 3. __Running Python files__

 With VS Code open, navigate to the desired folder (where your project will be), right-click, and select 'New File'.
 Name it with a .py extension (e.g., my_script.py).
 Inside this file, you can write a test code, like the following: